 Reports of sexual assaults, domestic violence, dating violence, and stalking are taken seriously by the university.
 Investigations and judicial proceedings are conducted in a prompt, fair, and impartial manner.
 Any student who is charged with rape, acquaintance rape, or other sex offense, forcible or non-forcible, may be subject to disciplinary action by the University in accordance with campus disciplinary procedures.
-Violations of this nature are considered especially heinous and are handled by the university's Judicial Board.
+Violations of this nature are considered especially heinous and are handled by the university's Rules Committee.

-The Judicial Board comprises the Provost, who acts as Chair and votes only to break ties, two professional or faculty members appointed by the President, a professional or faculty member appointed by the Executive Vice President, and a designated Student Government
+The Rules Committee comprises the Campus Director who acts as Chair and votes only to break ties, two professional or faculty members Campus Director, and a designated Student Government Representative.